Eating disorder: Diagnosis

-According to Pritts and Susman "The medical history is the most powerful tool for diagnosing eating disorders".
 There are many medical disorders that mimic eating disorders and comorbid psychiatric disorders.
-Early detection and intervention can assure a better recovery and can improve a lot the quality of life of these patients.
-In the past 30 years eating disorders have become increasingly conspicuous and it is uncertain whether the changes in presentation reflect a true increase.
+Early detection and intervention can assure a better recovery and can improve the quality of life of these patients.
+In the past 30 years, eating disorders have become increasingly conspicuous and it is uncertain whether the changes in presentation reflect a true increase.
 Anorexia nervosa and bulimia nervosa are the most clearly defined subgroups of a wider range of eating disorders.
 Many patients present with subthreshold expressions of the two main diagnoses: others with different patterns and symptoms.

 As eating disorders, especially anorexia nervosa, are thought of as being associated with young, white females, diagnosis of eating disorders in other races happens more rarely.
 In one study, when clinicians were presented with identical case studies demonstrating disordered eating symptoms in Black, Hispanic, and white women, 44% noted the white woman's behavior as problematic; 41% identified the Hispanic woman's behavior as problematic, and only 17% of the clinicians noted the Black woman's behavior as problematic (Gordon, Brattole, Wingate, & Joiner, 2006).